Home

 (1887-1918) and

-William Curtis McKnight was born in 1887 in Redstone Twp., Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.
-He was one of at least 2 known cousins to lose his life in World War I.
+William Curtis "Billy Curt" McKnight was born in 1887 in Redstone Township, Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.
+He was one of several known cousins to lose his life in World War I and among many to sacrifice his life in military service during wartime.

 As young newlyweds, William and Dora resided in Brownsville, Fayette County.